Javets70/iitm_notes/docs/STATS2/WEEK 2/Notes/Notes.md

 # Independence of Random Variables
+Independent random variables are variables that have no influence or relationship with each other.
+In other words, the occurrence or value of one random variable does not affect the occurrence or value of the other random variable.

+Formally, two random variables $X$ and $Y$ are considered independent if the probability distribution of one variable is not affected by the other variable.

 Let $X$ and $Y$ be two random variables defined in a probability space with ranges $T_X$ and $T_Y$ respectively.
 $X$ and $Y$ are considered independent if :